"When suffering time comes, we have to suffer": Coping with hunger in Niger

 Halima received assistance from us in the form of seeds, plants, healthcare education and cash vouchers, which she used to help feed her children.
 The assistance has allowed her to build a better life for her and her family.
 She was empowered to make purchases she hadn't been able to before and to plant more crops.

 "Mercy Corps brought many changes in my life, in the household, through the cash we received.
-I used it not only to give my kids the chance to eat different types of food, but also to take good care of my lovely kids, paying all that they want for school, buying medicine and many others things they needed," Halima says.
+I used it not only to give my kids the chance to eat different types of food but also to take good care of my lovely kids, paying all that they want for school, buying medicine and many other things they needed," Halima says.

 When Halima and her family do have enough food to eat, they often live on a diet of beans, rice and millet.
 When these foods are unavailable, she makes porridge and has her family serve themselves.